-After 2 long years, our Director and Green Coffee Buyer Jan Komarek has ventured back to source to visit our coffee friends, old and new.
-He is visiting some coffee farms that we have had long standing relationships with over the years and stopping by some new farms.
+After 2 long years, Bailies Director and Green Coffee Buyer Jan Komarek ventured back to source to visit our coffee friends, old and new.
+He was able to visit with coffee farms that we at Bailies have had long standing relationships with over the years, whilst also stopping by some new farms along the way.

 Honduras is undeniably filled with genuine and hard-working people determined to succeed through hard work and perseverance.
 I was lucky enough to meet some of these people 6 years ago when I first visited, and we have been buying their coffees ever since.
 The producer group of these coffees initially started with two siblings, Karen and Edgar.
 When they started out, their coffee was simply sold to a local Co-op, but they hoped to differentiate themselves and produce specialty coffees.
 This is how Pacayal was born.
 (Pacaya is a type of palm flower that is often consumed in the region – so Pacayal translates to the area where these grow).
 Pacayal’s motto is “quality does not suffer in crisis”.
 Karen and Edgar’s passion has since inspired relatives and friends, who have decided to join the movement.
 They slowly started to separate their coffees in hopes of selling them through Pacayal.

 When I last had the chance to visit Pacayal, their operation lacked some infrastructure.
 They were drying the honey processed coffees on Karen’s garden, they also had no mill or formal offices.
 They did however have great washed coffees that showed potential, and they were committed to getting better.